 Total Credits:60 credits.

-Minimum 12 ECTS credits and maximum 60 ECTS credits per enrollment and academic year.
+Minimum of 12 ECTS credits and maximum of 60 ECTS credits per enrollment and academic period.

 Academic year in which it was implemented: 2013-2014